 However, there are two major downsides with the NLV.

 First, the income requirements are substantially higher than those for the Portugal D7 Visa.

 Secondly, Spain usually doesn’t accept remote work as a valid income source for the NLV.
-In contrast, remote work is usually considered eligible income source for the Portugal D7 Visa.

 In terms of a pathway to citizenship, Spain’s minimum residency timeline is double that of Portugal.